Sales & valuation

 Selling antiques.
 Where and how?

 You want to sell your antiques.
 But where?
-At an auction?
-Through a dealer?
-Online?
-At an antique fair?
-Each channel has pros and cons — and the right choice depends on the object type and expected value.
+At an auction, through a dealer, online, or at a fair?
+Each channel has pros and cons, and the right choice depends on what the object actually is and what it is worth.
+Sell without knowing that, and you usually leave money on the table.

 Whoever sells without knowing the value always sells too cheaply.